 Price: $30 SHOP NOW

 Funny to think one of the coolest climbing collections out now was designed in collaboration with Aquaman, but hey, nothing makes much sense these days anymore now does it.
-Available in both all-black and all-pink, this minilamist chalk bag is made with a TPU material for durability and water-resistance and features a cinch top closure and zippered pocket for storage.
+Available in both all-black and all-pink, this minimalist chalk bag is made with a TPU material for durability and water resistance and features a cinch top closure and zippered pocket for storage.
 The rolltop Chalk Bucket iteration is worth shouting out too.

 Made in USA and infinitely customizable, you're likely to see this bucket in dozens of iterations at practically every bouldering gym.
-Two pockets hold your phone and small necessities plus a couple loops for carrying brushes.
-Gotta solute the OG.
+Two pockets hold your phone and small necessities plus a couple of brush holders.
+Gotta salute the OG.

 What Kind Of Chalk Should I Use?